msharp16/Portfolio/README.md

 # Portfolio
 Welcome!

 This is my official Data Science Projects Portfolio.
 Here you will find a conglomeration of DS projects that I have worked on and poured my heart &amp; soul into.
 Enjoy!

+"This profile serves as an archive of my academic and foundational research projects (2017–2022).
+My recent work (2022–Present) has been focused on proprietary enterprise data infrastructure, governance, and ML modeling within private organizations."

 The projects you will find here include:
 1. ADHD Outcomes: Assessing Demographics and Comorbidity with Tourette Syndrome